China c.bank says it will maintain prudent and neutral monetary policy

-BEIJING, July 4 China's central bank said on Tuesday that it would continue to implement a prudent and neutral monetary policy.
+BEIJING, July 4 (Reuters) - China's central bank said on Tuesday that it would continue to implement a prudent and neutral monetary policy.

 The People's Bank of China (PBOC) will use various policy tools to keep liquidity basically stable and will guide reasonable growth in credit and social financing, it said in a statement summarising the second-quarter monetary policy committee meeting.